openharmony/testfwk_developer_test/README.md

         ```

--   \(Optional\) Modify the configuration of the  **developertest**  module.
+-   \(Optional\) Modify the configuration file  **config/user\_config.xml**  of the  **developertest**  module.
 If a test case has been compiled, specify the compilation output directory of the test case.
 In this case, the test platform will not recompile the test case.

-    Configuration file:  **config/user\_config.xml**

     1. Specify the output directory of the test case, that is, the compilation output directory between the  **<test\_cases\>**  tags.
-Example:

         ```
         <test_cases>